 This line item funds the base salary increases for State employees as recommended by the Department of Personnel and Administration's Total Compensation Report.
 All changes in yearly appropriations are based on this report and approved by the Joint Budget Committee.
-This appropriation was not funded for FY 2009-10, FY 2010-11, FY 2011-12, and FY 2012-13 due to the economic recession.
+This appropriation was not funded for FY 2009-10, FY 2010-11, FY 2011-12, FY 2012-13, and FY 2016-17 due to State economic funding limitations.